-Students will take 10 quizzes; 10-15 questions each.
+Students will take 11 quizzes; 10-15 questions each.
 These quizzes will address the detailed content and major concepts presented in the lectures, lecture outlines and text readings to evaluate students' work outside of the classroom.
 If a student takes more than ten quizzes, only the best ten quiz scores will be used in calculating the student's total points.
 Each quiz will be timed; 1 minute for every question to complete.
-No make-up quizzes for missed quizzes will be administered (students will receive no score for missed quizzes).
+No make-up for missed quizzes will be administered if student doesn't provide supporting document to excuse the absence (students will receive no score for missed quizzes).